 Editor’s note: If you haven’t read the first of this series, Paris and its suburbs, head over there now.
 We’ll go through the criteria that we selected to compare, what benchmarks we’re using, and a note of caution about how to interpret the results.
 You won’t want to miss it!

 Living in Grand Paris is all about transport.
 Where do you need to travel to, compared to where you live?
+And this is where Val de Marne comes in.
 There’s a saying in Paris “Metro, Boulot, Dodo”, meaning “Commute, Work, Sleep”.
 Over 12 million people live in Grand Paris, and public transport, as well as the roads, are well-saturated.

 If you are visiting Paris, you have probably only vaguely seen the sign for the RER A Train, and ignored it.
 Why take the commuter train when you can take the metro?
 But once you move here, you realize the reality: RER A is the most frequented train-line in Europe, with over 1.2 million passengers each day!